 I am the pastor of Sovereign Grace Church, White House, Tennessee.
 I have been married to Jamie Lynn (Law) Francis for well over two decades.
 We are blessed to be the parents of seven children.
 Our two oldest sons are in the military: Colton is in the 101st Airborne Division of the U.S. Army; Keenan is in the 27th Special Operations Wing (16th AMU) of the U.S. Air Force.
-Additionally, our oldest daughter is preparing to attend college, and the four youngest are still at home causing my hair to turn grey!
+Additionally, our oldest daughter is attending college, and the four youngest are still at home causing my hair to turn grey!

 You can contact me via email at firstname.lastname@example.org.